mvds314/togglepy.nvim/README.md

 - `:TogglePyPickEnv`: Searches for Python environments on your system and allows you to pick one with `telescope.nvim`.
 - `:TogglePyClearEnvs`: Clears the list of found Python virtual environments.
 - `:TogglePySwitchTerminalDirection`: Switches the REPL terminal direction between `float` (default for small windows) and `vertical` (default for wide windows).
+- `:TogglePyReset`: Deletes the terminal buffer in which togglepy is running.

 ### Key Bindings

 - `<C-\>`: Toggle the REPL terminal.
 - `<F9>`: Send the current line or visual selection to the REPL.
 - `<F5>`: Run the current Python file in the REPL.
+- `<C-F5>`: Reset the REPL, close the ipdab debugging session, and run the current Python file in a new REPL.
 - `<F10>`: Step over in the debugger.
 - `<F11>`: Step into in the debugger.
 - `<S-F11>`: Step out/return in the debugger.